SESYNC-ci/gis-abm-lesson/docs/_slides/organize.md

 ## Review the Data

-The dbf file contains the GIS data attributes that you will use in Netlogo.
+The dbf file contains the GIS data attributes that you will use in NetLogo.

-- Open the .dbf file for Cases_at_Admin2 in excel or open office (do not save!).
+- Open the .dbf file for "Cases\_at\_Admin2" in excel or open office (do not save!).
 - Note the column names of interest for the model (district name, country name, number of confirmed cases), and then close the file but do not save.

 Note: may have to refer back to data source to know what column names mean: District name (GLOBAL_A_1), country name (GLOBAL_A_3), and the number of confirmed ebola cases to date (V_ADM2_C3)